 On the other hand, if the scholarship is hard to maintain because it requires service hours, a specific GPA, or other qualifications, it might be best to turn it down and retain the need-based aid instead.

 How Other Parents Have Handled Displacement

-Parent’s in our Facebook Group, Paying for College 101, have frequently run into scholarship displacement.
+Parents in our Paying for College 101 group have frequently run into scholarship displacement.

-One parent chose not to focus on scholarships:
+One parent chose not to even focus on scholarships: